Operation Round Up

-The next meeting is scheduled for December 7, 2020.
+The next meeting is scheduled for June 7, 2021.

-Applications are due in the office by November 23, 2020.
+Applications are due in the office by May 24, 2021.

 As a cooperative committed to community involvement and customer focus, we are excited here at HOTEC to find an effective and easy way to improve the quality of life within our community.
 This program is the perfect way to put our co-op vision into action.
 Operation Round Up is community involvement at work.
 Simply stated, Operation Round Up is local dollars meeting local needs in the local communities.
 HOTEC is just providing a channel for you, the members, to collectively help others in your own neighborhoods.

 Operation Round Up provides members the opportunity to connect with the rest of the community.
 Each need that is met through Operation Round Up becomes part of the cycle that directly and indirectly benefits local residents and businesses.
 With so many requests each year for you to make charitable contributions, it can be hard to assess one need against another and make satisfying personal donations.
 With Operation Round Up, however, you have the opportunity to have a much greater and more satisfying impact in meeting local needs.
 In fact, the possibilities of the program's potential effect are astounding once you understand how it will operate.